MicrosoftDocs/power-platform/power-platform/alm/devops-build-tools.md

 # Microsoft Power Platform Build Tools for Azure DevOps

 Use Microsoft Power Platform Build Tools to automate common build and deployment tasks related to apps built on Microsoft Power Platform.
 These tasks include:

-<ul><li>Synchronization of solution metadata (also known as
+- Synchronization of solution metadata (also known as solutions) that contains the various platform components such as:
-solutions) that contains the various platform components such as customer engagement apps (Dynamics 365 Sales, Customer Service, Field Service, Marketing, and Project Service Automation), canvas apps, model-driven apps, UI flows, virtual agents, AI Builder models, and connectors between development environments and source control</li></ul>
+  - Customer engagement apps: Dynamics 365 Sales, Customer Service, Field Service, Marketing, and Project Service Automation
-<ul><li>Generating build artifacts</li></ul>
+  - Canvas apps
+  - Model-driven apps
+  - UI flows
+  - Virtual agents
+  - AI Builder models
+  - Connectors between development environments and source control
+- Generating build artifacts
-<ul><li>Deploying to downstream environments</li></ul>
+- Deploying to downstream environments

-<ul><li>Provisioning or de-provisioning
+- Provisioning or de-provisioning environments
-environments</li></ul>

-<ul><li>Perform static analysis checks against solutions by using the Power Apps checker service</li></ul>
+- Perform static analysis checks against solutions by using the Power Apps checker service

-Microsoft Power Platform Build Tools tasks can be used along with any other available Azure DevOps tasks to compose your build and release pipelines.
+Use Microsoft Power Platform Build Tools tasks with any other available Azure DevOps tasks to compose your build and release pipelines.
 Pipelines that teams commonly put in place include Initiate, Export from Dev, Build, and Release.